piotrmaslanka/satella/docs/coding/predicates.rst

 Predicates
 ==========

-Predicates are functions that take something and return a boolean about truthfulness of given statement.
-Satella contains a bunch of functions to produce these predicates.
+By a predicate Satella understands a function of a single argument and a single return values.
+Satella's API drastically simplifies writing lambda.

-Satella lets you express predicates in a Pythonic way, eg:
+Satella lets you express lambdas in a Pythonic way, eg:

     ::